Skip to Main Content

 In 1902, a target / shooting range was "improvised" on the land of James Hayes, just east of Scott's hill.
 Nearby homeowners, however, objected to its use (and to users passing through their lands to reach it), and by 1904 President Thomas Gatch was recommending "every effort be made to induce the State authorities to erect the State Target Range in this vicinity."
 By 1908, the range was under construction; it was completed in 1910, and measured 4,174 square feet.

-The Target Range was closed permanently in June 2021.
+The Target Range was closed permanently in June 2021 and remodeled into rehearsal space as part of the construction of PRAx.

 General Information